by Chris Wark (Chris Beat Cancer)

 I know it seems weird to exclude fruit.
 Here’s why:

-Fruits and vegetables need different digestive juices, and when eaten together can create excess acid and indigestion, and excess internal acidity can interfere with healing.
+Fruits and vegetables need different digestive juices, and when eaten together can create excess acid and indigestion.
 That is why it’s a good idea to eat them separately, especially if you are sick.
 This even includes non-sweet fruits like tomatoes and cucumbers.